Kumar28494/QSR-Company-Data-Analysis-Using-Power-BI/README.md

 # 7. Acknowledgments
 A special thanks to Sir Mohd Kasfur Dhunyian for his continuous guidance and support throughout this project.

-🚀 Unlocking QSR Business Insights with Power BI! 🚀

-I'm thrilled to share my latest Power BI project where I analyzed a QSR (Quick Service Restaurant) company dataset.
-By leveraging the power of Excel and Power BI, I was able to prepare the data, develop relationships, and generate insightful KPIs.

-Some key highlights: ✅ SKU-Level Turnover Analysis
-✅ Cost and Budgeting Analysis
-✅ Pareto Analysis (80/20 rule)
-✅ PVM and Variance Analysis
-✅ Advanced charts like Mekko, Quadrant, and more!

-Big thanks to Sir Mohd Kasfur Dhunyian for his invaluable support and guidance in making this project a success. 🙏

-#PowerBI #DataAnalytics #QSR #BusinessInsights #Excel #DataModeling #KPI #CostAnalysis #Pareto #DataVisualization #ProjectSuccess